yebekhe/TelegramV2rayCollector/README.md

 <b>This project is intended for educational purposes only.
 Any other use of it, including commercial, personal, or non-educational use, is not accepted!</b>

 This is a PHP script that collects V2Ray subscription links from various Channels and saves them to different files based on their protocol type (VMess, VLess, Trojan, and Shadowsocks).
-The collected links are stored in text format.

 ## Instructions & Usage